kedNalatacId/SMZ3Randomizer/GETTING_STARTED.md

   - either make a symlink from the asar binary into the alttp_sm_combo_randomizer_rom directory, or edit the build.sh and remove the "./" from "./asar"

-6. Build the IPS file
+5. Build the IPS file
   - cd into alttp_sm_combo_randomizer_rom
   - sh build.sh
   - copy the resultant resources/zsm.ips file somewhere useful (or use it where it is)

-7. Get a copy of the SM and Z3 ROMs
+6. Get a copy of the SM and Z3 ROMs
   - Sorry... can't help you here
+  - Use your favorite search engine for help

-8. cd into Randomizer.CLI
+7. cd into Randomizer.CLI
   - run "dotnet restore" to restore the package files
     - runs NuGet under the hood (which is what the error message will mention)
   - run "dotnet build" to build the project
+    - as a test, not necessary

-9. dotnet run smz3 --rom <options>
+8. dotnet run smz3 --rom <options>
   - will create the rom in the local directory
   - Enjoy!